anubhabMajumdar/Music-Player-for-windows/README.md

 Simple music player for windows written in python.
-It will look for music in folders and update the list automatically.
+It will look for music in folder mentioned in music_path.txt file and update the list automatically.